Chukwusombiri/greatAC/resources/markdown/terms.md

 ## Termination

-SterFinance Ltd Ltd may terminate your access to the Site or the Services at any time and for any reason.
+GreatAchieve Capitals Ltd may terminate your access to the Site or the Services at any time and for any reason.
 Upon termination, you will immediately cease using the Site and the Services.

 ## Disclaimer of Warranties

-The Site is provided on an “as is” and “as available” basis, without any representations, warranties, or conditions of any kind, whether expressed or implied, and including without limitation implied representations, warranties, or conditions of title, non-infringement, merchantability, fitness for a particular purpose, performance, durability, availability, timeliness, accuracy, or completeness, all of which are hereby disclaimed by SterFinance Ltd to the fullest extent permitted by law.
+The Site is provided on an “as is” and “as available” basis, without any representations, warranties, or conditions of any kind, whether expressed or implied, and including without limitation implied representations, warranties, or conditions of title, non-infringement, merchantability, fitness for a particular purpose, performance, durability, availability, timeliness, accuracy, or completeness, all of which are hereby disclaimed by GreatAchieve Capitals to the fullest extent permitted by law.

 ## Limitation of Liability

 Every effort has been made to ensure that the material contained on the site is accurate at the time of publication.
-However, SterFinance Ltd will not under any circumstances be liable to you or any other person in any way for any loss or damages (direct, indirect, special, economic, incidental, consequential, punitive, or exemplary, including without limitation loss of revenue, data, anticipated profits, or lost business) in respect of use of, or inability to use, or any reliance on, the Site, any of its content or links (including without limitation any inaccuracies or viruses), or any web browser or other equipment.
+However, GreatAchieve Capitals will not under any circumstances be liable to you or any other person in any way for any loss or damages (direct, indirect, special, economic, incidental, consequential, punitive, or exemplary, including without limitation loss of revenue, data, anticipated profits, or lost business) in respect of use of, or inability to use, or any reliance on, the Site, any of its content or links (including without limitation any inaccuracies or viruses), or any web browser or other equipment.

-By accessing the Site, you agree to indemnify and hold harmless SterFinance Ltd and its agents, suppliers, and their respective directors, officers, and employees from and against any and all actions, proceedings, costs, claims, liabilities, damages, and expenses (including reasonable legal fees) arising from or in connection with a breach of these terms and conditions or the use of this Site.
+By accessing the Site, you agree to indemnify and hold harmless GreatAchieve Capitals and its agents, suppliers, and their respective directors, officers, and employees from and against any and all actions, proceedings, costs, claims, liabilities, damages, and expenses (including reasonable legal fees) arising from or in connection with a breach of these terms and conditions or the use of this Site.

 ## Governing Law